-- (a) Notwithstanding the provisions of this chapter, a sign owner may request designation from the City Commission as a landmark sign for certain signs, providing all of the following criteria are met: - 1.
-The sign and use to which it pertains have been in continuous existence for not fewer than 25 years, or the sign is integrated into the architecture of the building. - 2.
-The sign relates to a use which is or was located on the same property. - 3.
-The sign is structurally safe or is capable of being made so without altering its historical significance. - 4.
-The sign is unique. - (b) An applicant for a landmark sign shall attach a statement to their application explaining the manner in which the sign is unique and otherwise meets the requirements of this Section - (c) A landmark sign, approved and designated by the City Commission, shall be exempt from all other requirements of this Chapter but shall not be altered or moved in any way which increases its non-compliance with this Chapter. - (2) An on-premise sign for a permanent residential use for which a valid permit had been issued from any state, county or city authority on a date prior to February 28, 1977or which has been in continuous existence from a date prior to February 28, 1977.
+(a) Notwithstanding the provisions of this chapter, a sign owner may request designation from the City Commission as a landmark sign for certain signs, providing all of the following criteria are met:

+1. The sign and use to which it pertains have been in continuous existence for not fewer than 25 years, or the sign is integrated into the architecture of the building.

+The sign relates to a use which is or was located on the same property.
+The sign is structurally safe or is capable of being made so without altering its historical significance.

+4. The sign is unique.

+(b) An applicant for a landmark sign shall attach a statement to their application explaining the manner in which the sign is unique and otherwise meets the requirements of this Section

+(c) A landmark sign, approved and designated by the City Commission, shall be exempt from all other requirements of this Chapter but shall not be altered or moved in any way which increases its non-compliance with this Chapter.

+(2) An on-premise sign for a permanent residential use for which a valid permit had been issued from any state, county or city authority or which has been in continuous existence from a date prior to February 28, 1977.

-- (3) An existing free-standing sign which is not in compliance with the four-foot setback per §157.14(B)(3)(a) but which complied with the setback requirements when constructed.
-The property owner shall enter in a revocable license agreement with the City Commission in a form approved by the City Attorney to establish the sign as a grandfathered sign provided the following: - (a) The City Engineer determines the sign is not and will not be a public safety hazard; and - (b) The agreement contains a provision that: - i.
-The sign shall be removed upon notice by the city, county or state at property owner's expense; - ii.
-The property owner indemnify and hold the city, its official and employees harmless; - iii.
-The agreement may not be assigned.
+(3) An existing free-standing sign which is not in compliance with the four-foot setback per §157.14(B)(3)(a) but which complied with the setback requirements when constructed.
+The property owner shall enter in a revocable license agreement with the City Commission in a form approved by the City Attorney to establish the sign as a grandfathered sign provided the following:

+(a) The City Engineer determines the sign is not and will not be a public safety hazard; and i.
+The sign shall be removed upon notice by the city, county or state at property owner's expense;